Fish Lane Town Square wins international landscape architecture award

 A collaboration between RPS Group and Richards & Spence Architects; the urban renewal project has garnered international recognition for its transformation of 38 derelict carparks into a 1,500 square metre subtropical urban oasis with over 3,000 trees and plants, while embracing the rail overpass overhead.

 Referencing the pre-European landscape of the local Kurilpa area, a wide variety of native tropical trees and foliage were carefully sourced and planted to enhance the biodiversity of the public park.
-Upkeep of the lush greenery has also been considered with water conservation in mind.
-A rainwater irrigation system maintains each planting area and each tree fern is attached with a specially designed misting system.
+Sustainability is central to the project, with a rainwater irrigation system and misting system for tree ferns ensuring year-round greenery.

-Creating a place for locals and visitors to gather amongst its public street art, lighting installations and live music, Town Square also serves as a platform to support homegrown talent.
+Creating a place for locals and visitors to gather amongst its public street art, lighting installations and live music, Fish Lane Town Square also serves as a platform to support homegrown talent.

 Three public artwork vitrines activate the space with a changing line-up of artists curated by Milani Gallery.
 An embedded timeline pays homage to the Indigenous and non-Indigenous history of the location, inviting visitors to immerse themselves in the site’s history.
 A reflection of its locale and history, Town Square is a place that cultivates the cultural and social fabric of South Brisbane.